 How to avoid a stuck mash and dry-firing the heating element

-Water heating elements should always be completely immersed in water to ensure that heat is quickly dissipated.
+Stainless Immersion Electric Water heating elements should always be completely immersed in water to ensure that heat is quickly dissipated.
 If not, the element could overheat and be damaged or melt or at the least, sugars will likely scorch on the exposed element ruining your beer with a burnt/ash flavor.
 Many brewers have brewed hundreds of batches of beer without a single heater failure, but if it does occur, ruining a heating element by dry-firing is not a fun experience, not to mention it could ruin the batch.
 When they fail, elements sometimes have complete external failure (like the photo on the right) or just fail internally as is often evidence by a heat discoloration on the element (like in the photo below).
 Having a backup replacement element will come in handy if your element ever fails, but here are a few suggestions on how to help avoid failure in the first place.During Mash

-In the BIAC, wort from the Mash Colander drains into the fermenter, and the pump pulls this wort out the bottom of the fermenter and returns it above the grain in the Mash Colander.
+In the BIAC, wort from the Mash Colander drains into the stainless conical fermentor, and the brewery beer and wort pump pulls this wort out the bottom of the fermenter and returns it above the grain in the Mash Colander.
 This is useful for vorlauf and for regulating mash temperature because the wort can be heated as it exits the Mash Colander, passes the heating element, and is returned to the top of the grain bed.
 It is possible, however, if the pump is operating too fast, to get ahead of the flow rate through the grain, and pump all the wort out of the area under the Mash Colander where the heating element is situated.
 This could remove all the water from around the element and if the element is turned on at that point, it could lead to 'dry firing' of the element and burn out.
 This is especially true in the early stages of the mash before the grain bed fully fluidizes or if the grain crush is particularly fine, preventing good flow through the grain bed.
 There are a few things that can be done to avoid this.

 First, increase the crush size for your grain.
 If you can adjust your roller width (or have your brew shop do it for you) a general width guideline is 0.04-0.045 inches.
 If you still have a problem, go slightly wider.
 If you are experimenting with gelatinous or gummy cereals (e.g. oats or rye) you can include rice hulls to help counter-act the 'glue' effect'.
 When using toasted or dark malts, add them after the pale malts to keep them near the top of the grain bed, as they tend to fragment more when crushing and will be more gummy.
 Do not add the grain too fast (which then requires more mechanical agitation), and do not overmix the grain when mashing in (mix just enough to remove air pockets).
 Do not move the mixer near the false bottom on the Colander as this can force grain into the bottom (perforations or wedge wire) and plug it up.